A direct approach to prescribing scalar curvature on bundles: Prescribing scalar curvature via general vertical warpings

-Once the proof of Theorem \ref{thm:mainaqui} is written, the proof of Theorem \ref{thm:maingeral} follows similarly after small modifications.
-Let $B^n$ be a closed smooth manifold and $F$ be a compact manifold with constant scalar curvature $c\leq 0$ and $f : B\times F\to \mathbb{R}$ be a smooth basic function.
-Theorem \ref{thm:mainaqui} is proved using Variational Methods to ensure the existence of positive solutions for the following PDE:
+To begin with, assume that $(M^n,\textsl{h})$ is a closed Riemannian manifold and $(F,\ga_F)$ is a Riemannian manifold with constant scalar curvature $c\leq 0$.
+Let $f: M\times F\to \mathbb{R}$ be a smooth basic function.
+We start by discussing the proof of Proposition \ref{thm:maingeral} to the case where $\overline M$ is a Riemannian product.
+To do so, we apply standard variational methods to guarantee the existence of positive solutions for the following PDE: